 Zooey Deschanel’s studio proves that you can still be bold, no matter how big the space.
 Her studio is swathed in rich, navy blues; her studio provides a compact but highly functional space for her music.
 Such accessible stores like IKEA have built an entire industry on incorporating attractive design elements in limited areas.
 Cozy studios are the perfect match for this type of decor.

 Embracing the Popular Minimalist CultureEmbracing the Popular Minimalist Culture

 Giving up on clutter is a growing trend.
 There are dozens of books, blogs, and magazine articles poised to provide handy tips for eliminating excess items and tossing your stress along with them.
 Of course, studio apartments practically require this type of living, but many apartment dwellers have found that it’s refreshing to pare down to the basics.
 Blogger Zandria even credits her studio; with helping her develop neater habits.

 Going Green With a Tiny FootprintGoing Green With a Tiny Footprint

 Nearly every industry has an eco-friendly option now, from home cleaning to fashionable fabrics.
 One fast and easy way to green up your lifestyle is by literally shrinking your footprint.
-A studio apartment requires less of everything, including air conditioning, lighting, and water.
+For example, a studio apartment requires less everything, including air conditioning, lighting, and water.
 Residents living in a small space are also more likely to think twice about what they buy since there’s limited space to store it.
 Consuming less and saving more is always good for the environment.

 Living in a studio apartment is a luxurious option, particularly in a vibrant city like New York, where your one-room space offers a cozy retreat from the bustling expanse of the metropolis just outside the window.
-Whether you’re looking for your first home in the city, or you’re shopping for a hot new apartment, consider the on-trend options available in the studio apartment market
+So whether you’re looking for your first home in the city or you’re shopping for a hot new apartment, consider the on-trend options available in the studio apartment market.